TEAM WORK

 trinati - founder + CEO

-chava - co-director + lead educator
+chava - co-director + lead nature-based ECE

 Chava is a trans/non-binary early childhood educator who uses they/them and iel pronouns.
 With a deep passion for creating accessible environments, they’re committed to ensuring every space feels welcoming.